Indonesia's Eurovision connections

 Sandra was born in Bandung, Indonesia and migrated with her family to The Netherlands following Indonesia’s independence.

-After a successful stint as a child star, Reemer first attempted to make the Contest at the 1970 national selection but was unsuccessful.
+After a successful stint as a child star, Reemer first attempted to make the Contest at the Dutch 1970 national selection but was unsuccessful.

 in 1972 she did represent The Netherlands with Andres (fellow Dutch-Indonesian singer Dries Holten) with 'Als het om de liefde gaat’ (When it's All About Love) finishing in 4th.